mvolkmann/blog/src/prolog.md

 The name is a contraction of "programming in logic".

 Prolog uses a declarative syntax rather than a procedural one.
-It is a homoiconic language which means its code can be treated as data.
+It is a homoiconic language, which means its code can be treated as data.

 A core feature of Prolog is pattern matching search with backtracking, also referred to as "unification".